Service number (United States Army): World War I

-The decision to create Army service numbers was made in February 1918 with the first service numbers to be issued only to Army enlisted personnel; the Army officer corps was still relatively small, and the Navy was still maintaining ship rosters to keep track of its personnel.
-The Marine Corps and Coast Guard were also relatively small organizations without the need for a service number system to track personnel.
+The decision to create service numbers was made in February 1918, with the first service numbers to be issued only to Army enlisted personnel; the Army officer corps was still relatively small, and the U.S. Navy still maintained ships' rosters to keep track of its personnel.
+The U.S. Marine Corps and U.S. Coast Guard were also relatively small, and likewise without the need for a service number system to track personnel.

+Enlisted men

-The first soldier to receive an Army service number during the First World War was Master Sergeant Arthur Crean who was designated to hold service number 1 in the National Army in February 1918.
-Throughout the remainder of World War I, service numbers were issued to most enlisted personnel with the numbers eventually ranging from 1 to 5 999 999.
+The first soldier to receive an Army service number was Master Sergeant Arthur Crean, who received service number "1" in February 1918.
+Throughout the remainder of World War I, service numbers were issued both newly and retroactively to most enlisted personnel with the numbers eventually ranging from 1 to 5 999 999.

+Interwar period

+Enlisted men

-In 1920, a year after the close of World War I, the Army introduced the first "service number prefix" which was intended to be a letter placed in front of the service number to provide additional information about the veteran.
-The first prefix to be created was R which was used to identify Regular Army personnel who had re-enlisted after the close of World War I and the disbandment of the National Army.
-Again, Arthur Crean was the first person to receive a service number prefix, and his new service number became R-1.
+Enlisted service numbers continued where the World War I numbers had left off.
+Between 1919 and mid-1940, they ranged from 6 000 000 to 7 099 999.
+Enlisted personnel who were World War I veterans continued to hold their pre-6 million series service numbers.
+In 1920, the Army introduced the first service number prefix, which was a letter placed in front of the service number to provide additional information about the soldier.
+The prefix R identified personnel who had reenlisted into the Regular Army after the end of the war and the disbandment of the National Army.
+Arthur Crean was also the first person to receive a service number prefix, and his new service number became R-1.
 The Army also created an F prefix for those who had served as World War I field clerks.

+Officers

-That same year, the Army opened up the service number rolls to officers and issued the first officer number to John J. Pershing.
-Pershing held officer service number 1 with the prefix O, making his service number O-1.
-In 1935, the Army created a second officer prefix, AO, intended for Regular Army officers who were aviators in the Army Air Corps.
+In 1920, the Army began issuing service numbers to officers.
+The first officer service number was given to John J. Pershing, who held service number 1 with the prefix O, making his service number O-1.

-The Army officer number system was determined simply by seniority and entry date into the Army officer corps; between 1921 and 1935, officer numbers ranged from 1 to 19 999.
-Enlisted service numbers continued in a similar fashion with enlisted numbers picking up where the World War I numbers had left off; between 1919 and 1940 the numbers ranged from 6 000 000 to 7 099 999.
-Enlisted personnel who were World War I veterans continued to hold their pre-6 million series service numbers.
+Officers' serial numbers were generally determined simply by seniority and entry date into the Army officer corps; between 1921 and 1935, Regular Army officer numbers ranged from 1 to 19 999, with United States Military Academy (West Point) graduates in the 1920s and 1930s receiving numbers in the 20 000 to 50 000 range.
+Officers of the Organized Reserve and National Guard received numbers in an arbitrary but generally-increasing manner in the range of 140 000 or higher, and in 1935, the Army extended this sequence to 499 999.
+In 1935, the Army also created a second officer prefix, AO, intended for Regular Army officers who were aviators in the Army Air Corps.